WHAT IS A MOOD BOARD?

 If you need some help understanding branding, feel free to check out this post before you begin the Mood Board process: What is Branding + Why is it Important?

 THE MOOD BOARD DESIGN PROCESS

-We are going to create a digital mood board using Pinterest.
-Your job will be to create a secret pinboard, shared only with me, and pin images to that board that reflects the overall tone and theme of your brand.
+You are going to create a "Brand Inspiration Board" using Pinterest.
+Your job will be to create a secret pinboard, shared only with me, and pin images to that board that reflect the overall tone and theme of your brand.

 Before you begin, you’re going to want to get out a piece of paper and jot down some notes (these are going to be used as a guide once you start pinning!)